sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 projects if their dependencies are met.
 We call these triggered plugins, and they are created by overriding the `trigger` method.

 For example, we might want to create a triggered plugin that can append commands automatically to the build.
-To do this, set the `requires` method to return `empty` (this is the default), and override the `trigger` method with `allRequirements`.
+To do this, set the `requires` method to return `empty`, and override the `trigger` method with `allRequirements`.

 ```scala
 package sbthello